danmar/cppcheck/man/manual.md

 ## Other

-If you can generate a compile database then it's possible to import that in Cppcheck.
+If you can generate a compile database, then it is possible to import that in Cppcheck.

 In Linux you can use for instance the `bear` (build ear) utility to generate a compile database from arbitrary build tools: